On partially wrapped Fukaya categories: Introduction

 \begin{thm} Let $M$ be a Liouville domain, and let $\sigma$ be a strongly nondegenerate stop in $M$.
 Let $\mathcal B\subset\W_\sigma(M)$ be the full subcategory of objects supported near $\sigma$.
 Then the inclusion $\W_\sigma(M)\to\W(M)$ induces a fully faithful functor

 where the quotient is a quotient of an $A_\infty$ category by a full subcategory in the sense of Lyubashenko-Ovsienko \cite{Lyub-Ovsi}. \end{thm}

-At the most basic level, Theorem \ref{thm:quotient-intro} shows that the partially wrapped Fukaya category really knows more than the wrapped Fukaya category.
-That is, restricting to the zero-filtered part doesn't lose information.
+At the most basic level, Theorem \ref{thm:quotient-intro} shows that the partially wrapped Fukaya category, together with $\mathcal B$, really knows at least as much as the wrapped Fukaya category.
+That is, restricting to the zero-filtered part but remembering the stop doesn't lose information.
 At an intuitive level, this happens because the ``nice'' presentation of $\W(M)$ giving rise to the stop filtration uses a contact form with a large number of canceling Reeb chords.
 These chords live at different levels in the filtration, so passing to the zero-filtered part results in them no longer canceling.
 In a more minimal presentation, these chords could be eliminated geometrically.

-The key ingredient of the proof of Theorem \ref{thm:quotient-intro} is an auxiliary filtration on $\mathcal W_{\ssigma\setminus\{\sigma\}}(M)$, presented as the trivial quotient $\mathcal A=\mathcal W_{\ssigma\setminus\{\sigma\}}(M)\big/\mathcal B$.
-The benefit of this quotient presentation is that it naturally contains the category $\mathcal A_0=\mathcal W_\ssigma(M)\big/\mathcal B(\sigma)$ as the minimally filtered part, which makes it possible to build a homotopy which retracts $\mathcal A$ onto $\mathcal A_0$.
+The key ingredient of the proof of Theorem \ref{thm:quotient-intro} is an auxiliary filtration on $\mathcal W(M)$, presented as the trivial quotient $\mathcal A=\mathcal W(M)\big/\mathcal B$.
+The benefit of this quotient presentation is that it naturally contains the category $\mathcal A_0=\mathcal W_\sigma(M)\big/\mathcal B(\sigma)$ as the minimally filtered part, which makes it possible to build a homotopy which retracts $\mathcal A$ onto $\mathcal A_0$.
 The homotopy itself requires a filtered version of the annulus trick, which was introduced in \cite{Abou_gcgfc} and extended in \cite{Gana_scdwc} and \cite{Abou-Gana}.
 Specifically, one factors the identity operation as a composition of a product and a coproduct, where the coproduct is required to have one component land in the partially wrapped complex.

+\begin{rmk} The condition that $\sigma$ is strongly nondegenerate, rather than just nondegenerate in the usual sense, is used in two ways.
+First, the zero-action condition allows us to confine certain holomorphic curves in $M$ to a neighborhood of $\sigma$ without leaving the world of contact-type Floer data (Lemma \ref{lem:no escape with small action}).
+Second, the condition that $SH^*(\sigma)\ne0$ implies that zero is not a representative of $\mathbf{1}\in SH^*(\sigma)$, so that the sum of the Morse minima is the unique low-action representative of the unit.
+Together with the action condition, this implies that $\mathcal{OC}(e)$ is the sum of the Morse minima at chain level.
+This allows us to avoid a large-energy homotopy which would fall outside the scope of Lemma \ref{lem:no escape with small action}.
+In the presence of a better confinement lemma, such as Lemma 4.11 of \cite{GPS_gen}, one could probably weaken the condition on $\sigma$ from strong nondegeneracy to ordinary nondegeneracy.

+On the other hand, it is unlikely that the condition that $\sigma$ is nondegenerate could be completely eliminated.
+That said, very little is currently known about degenerate Liouville domains, so producing a counterexample would be difficult at the moment. \end{rmk}